Witness Post: Scintillating Scotoma

 What are the primary causes of Scintillating Scotoma?

 Scintillating scotomas are typically caused by what’s known as cortical spreading depression.
 Basically, this is abnormal electrical activity moving through your brain.
 These electrical impulses may be related to high blood pressure, inflammation, or hormonal fluctuations, among other things.

-Health conditions that scintillating scotomas are related to include: migraine with aura; visual or ocular migraine (migraines without headache pain); seizures, stroke, stress, head injury, food allergies, hypertension and pregnancy.
+Health conditions that scintillating scotomas are related to include: migraines with aura; visual or ocular migraines (migraines without headache pain); seizures, stroke, stress, head injury, food allergies, hypertension and pregnancy.
 I have never had any of these serious other conditions beyond the visual migraine.
 Many of my family members have the full meal-deal migraines, so I count myself as fortunate to not experience those severe headaches.

 How are scintillating scotomas typically treated?

 Typically, scintillating scotomas don’t require treatment.
-In most all of my cases, the aura and jagged lightning bolts move from one side of my visual field to the other and the blind spot resolves itself within about an hour.
+In most cases, the aura and jagged lightning bolts move from one side of the visual field to the other and the blind spot resolves itself within about an hour.

 Lying down to rest, closing your eyes, drinking water, and taking an over-the-counter pain reliever, such as ibuprofen or acetaminophen, may help to relieve mild symptoms of scotomas.

 Are certain people more at risk of scintillating scotomas?